 As stipulated within the Scheme's Constitution, each unit in a unit class represents a right to a unit in the relevant class within the Scheme and does not extend to a right to the underlying assets of the Scheme.
-There are two classes of unitholders in the Scheme - Class A for retail investors and Class B for wholesale investors.
+The Scheme issues two classes of units: Class A and Class B. All classes of units are exposed to the same underlying pool of assets.
+The unit classes are generally differentiated by the management fees structure.